DCAN-Labs/cifti-connectivity/README.md

 Each of the arguments below accepts one value, a valid file or directory path.
 Each argument has a default value, but the user can optionally specify a different path.

-- `--input` takes a path to the directory containing all input `.conc` files.
-By default, this will be the directory containing `series-file`.

 - `--motion` takes the name of a `.conc` text file listing paths pointing to FNL motion mat files for each dt or ptseries.
 This flag is necessary for motion correction, since by default the wrapper will not do any motion correction.

 - `--left` and `--right` take the `.conc` file name of subjects' left and right midthickness files, respectively.
 These arguments are only needed for smoothing.
 If these flags are included without filenames is given, then `ADHD_DVARS_group_left`/`right_midthickness_surfaces.conc` will be used as the default name.
 If only a filename is given, then the wrapper will look for the file in the `--input` directory.
 However, this argument also accepts absolute paths.